market-ticker/CMT/README.md

 This documentation provides an overview of the deployment and verification process for two smart contracts in a Solidity project using Hardhat.
 The contracts involved are:

 - `CommodityToken`: Represents a tradable commodity with ERC-20 standard functionalities.
-- `CommoditiesMarketTicker`: Manages the trading of `CommodityToken`, including matching orders and executing trades.
+- `CommoditiesMarketTicker`: Manages the trading of `CommodityToken`, including minting commodities for sellers, matching orders, and executing trades.

 ## Deployment Process